jacobcarpenter/aoc-2025/01/notes.md

 ## Math over loops

 `rotateBy` and `countPassedZeros` use math + logic to produce the new results.
 It feels "right" to do that, but there's some pretty dense logic that has to be puzzled over to mentally debug all the paths.
-I'm sure there are dozens of different ways to express these computations, and it seems likely that serveral are better than what I have.
+I'm sure there are dozens of different ways to express these computations, and it seems likely that several are better than what I have.